sausages-of-the-future/development-environment/README_Advanced.md

 Database migrations can be run each time you start the app if you add a call to *upgrade-database.sh* in your *run-dev.sh*

-You can also call the command *lr-upgrade-all-databases* to run all of the migrations.
+You can also call the command *dev-upgrade-all-databases* to run all of the migrations.

 #### If your application needs to run python unit tests

-If you want unit tests to be run by *lr-run-unit-tests* then you need to add a *tests* directory to the root of your app.
+If you want unit tests to be run by *dev-run-unit-tests* then you need to add a *tests* directory to the root of your app.
 Note: you need to place an *__init__.py* file in each test directory to ensure that it is picked up by py.test.

 #### Writing scripts to run in the virtual environmnet